hiteshjoshi1/commands/Learning/aws_relational_dbs.md

 **Read Replicas**

 For Performance improvement.
 They need to have backups turned ON.
+So TUrn on Deployment first before you can enable Read replicas.
+They can be Multi AZ or be in Different Region altogether.
 Ec2 instances can READ from multiple replicas.
 But they all write to one primary which is then asynchronously replicated to the Read replicas.

 How do you increase database performance?